fuzunist/testing_case/README.md

     -   `test_insufficient_funds.py`: Rejection of requests from users with insufficient credits.
     -   `test_get_user_credits.py`: Correct retrieval of user balance and transaction history.
     -   `test_weekly_report.py`: Successful generation and data aggregation of the weekly report.

+    **Note:** Some tests may require adjustments to work with the mock credentials system and current initial data structure.

+---

+## Troubleshooting

+### Common Issues

+1. **"Your default credentials were not found" Error**
+   - The system uses mock credentials for the emulator.
+Make sure environment variables are set correctly.
+   - If running manually, ensure `FIRESTORE_EMULATOR_HOST` is set to `127.0.0.1:8080`.

+2. **"Invalid style/color/size" Errors**
+   - The configuration collections (styles, colors, sizes) need to be populated in Firestore.
+   - These should be imported with initial data, but can be added manually if missing.

+3. **"python: command not found"**
+   - Use `python3` instead of `python` on macOS and some Linux systems.
+   - Make sure Python 3.10+ is installed and accessible.

+4. **Connection Refused Errors**
+   - Ensure Firebase emulators are running before starting the Functions Framework.
+   - Check that ports 4000, 5001, 8080, 9099, and 9000 are available.